Financial-Times/ft-origami/docs/principles.md

 ### 10. Better for users

-Our components will improve the overall experience for our end users, by making their experience predicatable, cohesive and performant.
+Our components will improve the overall experience for our end users, by making their experience predictable, cohesive and performant.
+These principles aim to establish a template for a better workflow that helps developers to help users.